[Old] What you need to know re: the SVB situation

 What you should do right now

-- If you’re a tech startup founder, Pilot runs a Slack group called “Founders Helping Founders.”
-We’ll be available over the weekend and during the week to field questions about this stuff.
+• If you’re a tech startup founder, Pilot runs a Slack group called “Founders Helping Founders.”
+We’ll be available there during the week to field questions about this stuff.
 If you’re interested in joining, apply here.

 You didn’t bank with SVB.
 What should you do?